evansmusomi/react-guide-1/README.md

 - Adding and using radium
 - Setting up and using css modules
 - Using error boundary to catch component errors
+- Creating a decent file structure
+- Splitting a component into multiple ones